Keyfactor/hp-ilo-orchestrator/README.md

 #### Reenrollment:
 - HTTPS Cert
-- iLOLDevID (802.1x Cert)
+- iLOLDevID (802.1x Cert)\
 Note:
 Reenrollment is only supported for certificates hosted on internal manager 1 (a scenario typical for an HPiLO deployment).
-Please see (HP iLO API Reference)[https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo6/ilo6_158/ilo6_manager_resourcedefns158/#manager] for reference on managers.
+Please see [HP iLO API Reference](https://servermanagementportal.ext.hpe.com/docs/redfishservices/ilos/ilo6/ilo6_158/ilo6_manager_resourcedefns158/#manager) for reference on managers. \
+Due to the way the HPiLO API is set up, to perform reenrollment, the CN field must be set to the FQDN of the HPiLO instance.
+The FQDN typically follows a pattern of "ILOXXXXXXXXXX".
+If reenrolling the HTTPS Certificate, the CN must be set to include the full FQDN string, including the "ILO" characters, as "ILOXXXXXXXXXX".
+For reenrollment of the iLOLDevID certificate, it should be just the remaining characters of the FQDN string, without the "ILO", as "XXXXXXXXXX".

 ## Compatibility